ferrous-systems/unsize-experiments/README.md

 ```

 Implementations of this trait now specify how the coercion is done.
-This also drops the `?Sized` bound on `Target`, as returning unsized values is not possible currently and it being possible to relax the bound later on.
+This also drops the `?Sized` bound on `Target`, as returning unsized values is not possible currently.
+This can be relaxed without breakage in the future.

 In order to prevent misuse of the trait as means of implicit conversions, implementations for this trait require specific conditions to hold which the compiler will enforce.
 This can be relaxed without breakage in the future.

 For an implementation to be valid, one of the following must hold:
 1. `Self` and `Target`
     - must be references or raw pointers to different generic parameters